10 must-know facts about the Basilica Cistern

-Beneath the bustling streets of Istanbul, Turkey, lies the Basilica Cistern, a 6th-century marvel that was once used for storing water for the city.
-This ancient underground reservoir, built by the Byzantine Emperor Justinian I, boasts 336 columns and haunting Medusa heads.
+Beneath the bustling streets of Istanbul lies the Basilica Cistern, a 6th-century marvel that was once used for storing water for the city.
+This ancient underground reservoir, built by the Byzantine Emperor Justinian I, boasts 336 columns and haunting Medusa Heads.
 Now a museum and a popular tourist attraction, the Basilica Cistern offers an eerie yet beautiful escape into Byzantine history.

 Basilica Cistern is ancient engineering marvel

-Constructed in the 6th century under Emperor Justinian I, the Basilica Cistern in Istanbul employed around 7,000 workers.
-This marvel of Byzantine engineering once supplied water to Constantinople's Great Palace.
-It is Istanbul's largest cistern, spanning nearly 10,000 square meters and holding an impressive 80,000 cubic meters of water.
+Built in the 6th century under Emperor Justinian I, the Basilica Cistern employed 7,000 workers and supplied water to Constantinople's Great Palace.
+Istanbul’s largest cistern, it spans nearly 10,000 square meters and holds 80,000 cubic meters of water.

 It was a water reservoir

 Originally built for water storage, the cistern fell into disuse after the Ottoman conquest.
-Rediscovered in the 19th century, it underwent restoration and opened to the public in 1987 as a museum and event space.
-Over the years, it has hosted concerts, light shows, exhibitions, and even fashion shows, offering visitors a unique blend of history, art, and entertainment in a captivating setting.
+Rediscovered in the 19th century, it was restored and opened to the public in 1987 as a museum and event space.
+Over the years, it has hosted concerts, light shows, exhibitions, and even fashion shows, blending history, art, and entertainment in a unique setting.

 It has a connection to several Hollywood movies